bloominstituteoftechnology/Sprint-Challenge--DevOps/Answers.md

 5. What does it mean to scale a deployed application 'horizontally'?
 What does it mean to scale 'vertically'?

+    **Answer:**
+    Scaling an application means adding more instances of the application on the server, in order to meet deployment needs.
+Horizonal scaling refers to changing (increase) the number of machines (server/hardware).
+    Vertical scaling refers to changing (increase) the software/hardware specs on the server machine.

+---

 6. Heroku also utilizes software containers for deployment.
 What is the main difference between the 'free' tier of containers on Heroku vs. the paid tiers?